maxjacobson/smashcut/README.md

 ### tests and style

-If you'd like to run the tests and linter, just run `rake`.
+If you'd like to run the tests and linter, just run `bundle exec rake`.

 ### Contributing